Department of Business and Management Studies

 Brief Summary

 The Foundation Year is an articulated, structured programme of access to Higher Education.
-It will provide a solid basis for future undergraduate study at Bishop Grosseteste University.
-It is not a stand-alone qualification but is designed to underpin specific degree programmes to which it is directly attached e.g., BA (Hons) English Literature with Foundation Year.
+It will provide a solid basis for future undergraduate study at ICON College.
+It is not a stand-alone qualification but is designed to underpin specific degree programmes to which it is directly attached e.g., BA (Hons) Business Studies with Foundation Year.

 The Foundation Year offers an introductory grounding in what it means to be a university student.
 It will equip learners with the intellectual and interpersonal skills for effective undergraduate study.
 It provides a unique opportunity to develop core academic skills.
 In addition, students will begin to develop an impressive portfolio of transferable skills for employability in a range of careers.

-Students will benefit from small class sizes, intensive teaching and bespoke pastoral care which will help them to get the most out of the programme and settle into university life.
+Students will benefit from intensive teaching and bespoke pastoral care which will help them to get the most out of the programme and settle into college life.

-This course is designed for students who do not have the usual academic qualifications or UCAS points for registration directly onto a degree course at Bishop Grosseteste University.
-On successful completion of the Foundation Year, students’ progress directly to their chosen degree programme at Bishop Grosseteste University.
+This course is designed for students who do not have the usual academic qualifications or UCAS points for registration directly onto a degree course at ICON College.
+On successful completion of the Foundation Year, students progress directly to BA (Hons) Business Studies with Foundation programme at ICON College.

 The BA (Hons) Business Studies programme provides a thorough grounding in a broad range of business subjects including marketing, finance, management, entrepreneurship, strategy, and leadership.
 The Project Management and Implementation module, and Capstone Project module afford you the opportunity to develop projects and expertise in areas that you are interested in.
 Furthermore, the modules in ‘Business Start-up’ and ‘Exploring Professional Practice’ equip you for employment, self- employment, or further study, and give you the confidence to succeed in the business world.